DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 month, and the INSS discount percentage.
 Print the final net salary on the screen.

 - [x] 24 - Write an algorithm that calculates the total amount of fuel consumed during a trip.
-Assume the car's fuel efficiency is 12 km per liter.
+Assume the car's fuel efficiency is 12 km per li ter.
 The user should provide the time spent on the trip (in hours) and the average speed (in km/h).
 The algorithm should then calculate and display the total distance traveled and the amount of fuel used.